 If hiking up mountains or hill is not your thing, then the Flat Irons Vista offers hiking that lets you admire wide open spaces.
 Located just south of Boulder, it provides views off in the distance of where you can see formations rise out of the flat land around you.
 You’ll wind through Ponderosa Pines and flat meadows.
 This is a wonderful hike for an afternoon walking meditation.

 There are so many options to explore in the Denver area to take in the vast and unique scenery that Colorado has to offer (while you’re at it, don’t forget to check out some of our favorite healthy restaurants in Denver).
 What are your favorite hiking trails to see the various native trees and landscape?
-Send us a note!
-Our tree care experts would love to hear from you.
+Send us a note and let us know!
+Our Denver tree care experts would love to hear from you.